shape2040/shape2040.github.io/public-meetings/_posts/2016-06-14-june-public-meeting.md

 date: 2016-06-14 12:00:00
 time: 6:00 - 8:00 PM
 category: public-meetings
-background: This is the second of a series of large-scale public meetings to update the Georgetown-Scott County Comprehensive Plan.
-At this meeting, the public will be able to review draft goals and objectives and provide feedback for the future of our community.
-They'll also be able to sign up to join a sub-committee.
+background: This was the second of a series of large-scale public meetings to update the Georgetown-Scott County Comprehensive Plan.
+At this meeting, the public was able to review draft goals and objectives and provide feedback for the future of our community.
+They were also able to sign up to join a sub-committee.
 building: Scott County Extension Office
 address: 1130 Cincinnati Rd
 documents: